- 2018 Refurb Home

 Once the EHU’s were sealed and mounted onto the boom, the control cable for each EHU was then routed back to where a new junction box would be installed on the boom.
 I used electrical tape to secure the control cables to the boom.
 Where there is a nut & bolt in the boom, I put electrical tape around the control cable jacket for more protection.

-Three holes were drilled into the bottom of junction box for the control cables.
+Prior to mounting the junction box onto the plate, three holes were drilled in the bottom for the control cables.
 One hole is larger than the others because the control cable from the DIR EHU had to be extended using larger diameter cable because it wasn’t long enough to reach the junction box.
 The edges of the holes were smoothed to keep from cutting into the cables.

 The control cables coming from the EHU’s and the control cables that would be going down the tower were labeled and terminated inside the new junction box.
 The ends of the stripped wires were dipped in synthetic connector grease before being crimped into white B-connector wire splices.
 Cable ties were used as strain reliefs and mastic tape was used to seal the bottom holes.